trasz/test/capv.md

 wake up the worker thread, then return.

 Thread-wise, this interface is N:1.
 When the target is busy - ie not currently waiting in coaccept(2) - another cocall(2) to that target will spin until it's free.
-If that happens, it usually means you should have multiple threads waiting on coaccept(2), and send their target capabilities to the callers to cocall them directly.
+When that happens, it usually means you should have multiple threads waiting on coaccept(2), and send their target capabilities to callers to cocall them directly.
 Targets are cheap.
 Different applications might benefit from different strategies of spreading the workload, but there probably should be a higher-level wrapper API implementing the few typical ones XXX.